 ACAE, one of the five organizations Recognized by the Hombu Dojo (HRO) in Spain, was informed and invited to participate, although there was no response.

 The joint candidacy, named “Aikido Aikikai Spain’’, attended the 12th IAF Congress, held in Takasaki in 2016; this candidacy held the Spanish membership at that time, temporarily, until the creation of an umbrella organization that welcomed all interested HROs.

 Since November 2019, once constituted and registered in the National Registry of Associations, the FNAAE, originally constituted by Spain Aikikai, Aikikan Spain and the Canarias Aikikai Aikido, is the Spanish member of the International Aikido Federation.

-The IAF, in turn, is the only member of aikido in the Sport Accord association, IWGA (International World Games Association), in the AIMS (Alliance of Independent Recognized Members of Sport) and in the GAISF (Global Association of International Sport Federations); organizations all related to the IOC.
+The IAF is member of the GAISF (Global Association of International Sport Federations), of the Sport Accord association, IWGA (International World Games Association), and of the AIMS (Alliance of Independent Recognized Members of Sport); organizations all related to the IOC.

 Likewise, the FNAAE has been the member and representative of Spain in the European Aikido Federation -EAF- since its reconstitution.

 The EAF was created long time ago, but it has been without activity, recently it was decided to modernize the statutes adapting them to the current times -like a new constitution-, in Almere, Netherlands, in July 2109; with the presence of the Dôjôchô, Mitsuteru Ueshiba, and the IAF President, Kei Izawa.
 A new Board of Directors was elected, which has launched a comprehensive program of activities.